 Chicken roast recipe with a collection of restaurant style dry chicken recipes – Indian dry chicken preparations are also known as fry, sukka, sukha, iguru, vepudu, varuval in different regions.
 These are basically quick to make, kind of healthy as they need less oil, less masala and are made with basic ingredients.
 These are best to serve with roti/ chapati or even plain rice along with a bowl of Rasam

-how to make chicken roast recipe or chicken dry recipe with step by step photos
+how to make chicken roast or chicken dry

 1. Add just a tsp of oil to a heavy bottom or non stick pan.
 Use the right size utensil, do not use a very large pan to make little chicken.
 Add the dry spices and saute.
 Spread the oil on the pan.

 2. Add chicken, spread the ginger garlic over it, do not drop it on the pan, it may get burnt.
 This way it absorbs the flavors from ginger garlic.Sprinkle salt evenly.